gnieb/interior-design-board/README.md

 TO DO
-- refactor the design - need to actually get the pdinstances, not the pieces, you dum dum dummy

 - uploads

 - push the user to the new design they made after they create it???

-- create an edit view for the design.
-Can't do it as it is now.
-    - remove a piece from the design

 NEW DESIGN -
 - add the collection picture with the modal
-- add the
-- add to the collection from LIBRARY
+- add to the collection from LIBRARY??